304 N. Jackson St, Bremen, IN 46506 (574) 546-2849

 The architect for the building project was Mr. William Koster of Koster & Associates of Cleveland, Ohio.
 The general contractor was Ira Mast & Son of Elkhart, Indiana.
 A bond issue, a first for this library, financed the project.

 The addition/renovation project was completed in March 1992.
 It doubled the space of the library and added many new and exciting things to the library.
-There is a separate audiovisual room with a listening center, an elevator, typing room, large reading areas throughout the library, a study room, a large meeting room and space for many computers for public use.
+There is a separate audiovisual room with a listening center, an elevator, typing room, large reading areas throughout the library, a study room, a large meeting room and space for computers for public use in both adult and children's departments .

-Since 1992 the library continues to grow.
-In 1995 the library joined with St. Joseph County Public Library, Mishawaka-Penn-Harris Public Library and Plymouth Public Library in a circulation computer cluster, which shows materials available at all four libraries.
-The library became automated; meaning, circulation is done by computers, in 1996.
-The library's card catalog was retained and now there is an online catalog.
-Many computers in both adult and children's departments are available for public use.
+Since 1992 the library continues to grow, especially in the area of technology.
+In 1995 the library joined with St. Joseph County Public Library, Mishawaka-Penn-Harris Public Library and Plymouth Public Library to form a circulation software cluster.
+Our catalog was integrated into the cluster library system, which shows materials available at all four libraries.
+The computerized library system allows 24/7 access to our catalog via the Internet.